Te Kūiti: Tourism

 The "Shearing Capital of the World" contains the world's largest shearer, seven metres high.
 On 1 April 2006 the largest sheep show in the world took place here, with more than 2000 sheep.

-The carved Te Tokanganui-A-Noho Meeting House was gifted to the local Maori people (Ngāti Maniapoto) by Te Kooti, the most famous Maori Rebel leader of the 19th century.
-He was given sanctuary by the Chiefs of Maniapoto against the white colonial Government of New Zealand and under Maniapoto's protection carved one of the most famous and important late 19th century spiritual house in the north island.(as mentioned above).
-This House is central to Te Kūiti's historical foundation, also referred to as the epicenter of the Rohe Pōtae..
-"King Country"...In 1881 the last frontier was open to colonial settlers.
+The carved Te Tokanganui-a-Noho meeting house was gifted to the local Māori people (Ngāti Maniapoto) by Te Kooti, a prominent 19th-century Māori leader and founder of the Ringatū faith.
+He was given sanctuary by the chiefs of Maniapoto against the white colonial Government of New Zealand and under Maniapoto's protection carved one of the most famous and important late 19th century spiritual houses in the North Island.
+This house is central to Te Kūiti's historical foundation, also referred to as the epicentre of the Rohe Pōtae or "King Country".
+In 1881 the last frontier was opened to colonial settlers.

 The Tatsuno Japanese Garden is at the southern end of the main street.

 The Mangaokewa reserve located 5 km south of Te Kūiti is a popular attraction for rock climbers, hikers, picnic goers, swimmers and trout fisherman in the region.

 A 'Revitalisation Project' for the NZHPT Category II listed Te Kuiti railway station was started in 2014 to provide for arts and crafts groups, an education centre, youth projects, historical displays and a meeting room.
 The Rail Heritage Trust describes the station as, "the finest remaining example of a standard class B station".